LLNL/UnifyFS/docs/run.rst

   Stage-in and Stage-out Manifest File Format
 -----------------------------------------------

+The transfer subsystem within UnifyFS can be invoked as above within the start process (to transfer files into the UnifyFS volume) or during the stop process (to transfer files out of the UnifyFS volume).
+To do so, the user supplies a manifest file specifying the requested transfers.
+Here is the formatted for that manifest file.

 The manifest file contains one or more file copy requests.
 Each line in the manifest corresponds to one file copy request, and it contains both the source and destination file paths.
 Currently,